usaid-cs/yesterday-i-learned/random.md

 1. [Random blanks][wikipedia 102] are given to soldiers to let them feel that they were not responsible for killing a single person.
 1. A specific breed of dog, the [bloodhound][wikipedia 103], can track a human's scent across different terrains.
 1. [Best general-purpose TCP congestion control algorithm][blogspot]: Cubic (stability) or Westwood (all other occasions)
-1. Aside from the color issue, dogs' sight is pretty bad.
-Using a custom eye test for dogs, researchers have found that dogs basically have 20/75 vision compared to a person's 20/20 vision.
-1. Pinned-back ears mean the animal is annoyed/ready to attack.
-This is apparently universal.
 1. Skyscanner reports that the lowest price for any transatlantic airline ticket dramatically increases if departing less than one week after; no deals otherwise.
 1. When buying things from eBay (which is already a mistake), remember to make sure something is "genuine".
 Even fake items can be "brand new".
 1. The "Nippon island effect" describes how the Japanese think they are special (which, in some ways, contributed to their war brutality).
 Many of them believe that [their intestines are longer than westerners'][medium 2] -- because they are studious farmers or something -- without any actual evidence for it.
-1. "Tiredness" is caused by swolling of the brain (caused by) the accumulation of metabolic wastes.
-The shrinkage of space between the gyri and sulci (mountains and valleys) of the brain reduces the ability for waste to be removed from the system.
 1. The [“Women are wonderful” effect][wikipedia 104] is not made up.
 The “Women are wonderful” effect tends to be most pronounced with women who follow traditional gender roles such as child nurturing and stay at home housewife.
 1. [Crows (meaning Corvus, not just the crows with the common name “crow”) pull tails.][tumblr 2]
 It's like they can't help themselves.
 1. [Not supporting unicode in your app can cost lives][ldc]
-1. "Nemo" means "nobody" in Latin.
-1. s,p,d, and f stand for sharp, principal, diffuse, and fundamental.
 1. Clay bar exposes paint to the elements.
 It is necessary to clay bar something only if it cannot be polished.
 1. The name "Pineapple" was first applied to pine cones in 1398.
 Pine Cones later took over as the common name, and the fruit became known as the Pineapple due to its similar appearance.
 1. We use 10% of the brain like we use 33% of a stoplight.
 1. Salt and vinegar chips are "artificially flavored".
 They are sprinkled with sodium acetate, which conveys the flavors of salt and vinegar while not technically being either.
 1. [Plus codes][androidpolice 2]: Google Plus Codes
 1. If a house is near Japanese Knotweed, it has already taken its foundation. cannot be sold.
-1. *August* can be an adjective.
-It means "majestic".
-So you can be august any time of year.
-If you are James May, then you May be August any time of year.
 1. Star-Spangled Banner was a rip of [To Anacreon in Heaven][bbc].
 1. Rebasing someone else's signed commit, understandably, removes the signature.
 1. Hindu revere cows because they were more valuable alive than dead (for their milk and poop).
 It is not their understanding that cows are gods.